 Peggy’s Cove Lighthouse is almost a symbol of Nova Scotia.
 Situated in the historic fisherman’s village with the same name, it’s one of the most photographed landmark in the Maritime Canada.
+The whole historic fishing village is very picturesque with lots of things to see, but the lighthouse literally stands out.

 Wandering on the rocky Atlantic shore of the village, it got quite late, but I wanted to take this sunset shot.
 Unfortunately, by the time I climbed a rock nearby, the sun disappeared and I was quite sure I missed it.